ccheshirecat/volant/README.md

 > **The modular microVM orchestration engine.**

-Volant turns Cloud Hypervisor microVMs into a first-class runtime surface.
+Volant turns microVMs into a first-class runtime surface.
 The project ships a control plane, CLI/TUI, and agent that speak a common plugin contract so teams can run secure, stateful workloads without stitching together networking, scheduling, and lifecycle plumbing themselves.

 Runtime-specific behavior lives in plugins.
 The core engine stays lean, plugin authors ship their own kernels/initramfs overlays, and operators choose what to enable.